kobieds/Kobie-Dos-Santos-Cybersecurity-Portfolio/01-cyber-risk-assessment/README.md

 ## 14. Framework Alignment

-The assessment references concepts from the following frameworks and standards:

 ### ISO/IEC 27001

 Used as a reference for information security risk management, organizational controls, risk treatment, and continual improvement.